Wants to Meet Up

 Join Couchsurfing to see Jochen’s full profile.
 It’s free!

 Born and raised in Belgium, in a rural region between Ghent and Antwerp, and moved to Ghent when I was 18 and started to go to university.
 During my studies, I spent one Erasmus year in Spain.
 This experience encouraged me to travel more and in a different way than I used to do before, by using couchsurfing for instance and meeting local people and other travellers.

 After my studies, I spent six months in Paris to do an internship at UNESCO.
 Now I’m living in Poland to work as a journalist for Reuters.

 Because I just LOVE meeting local people while travelling and do stuff you would never do as a regular tourist (for examples, see below).

-Surfed in Croatia, Israel, USA, Amsterdam, Brussels, Stockholm and Copenhagen.
+Surfed in Croatia, Israel, USA, Amsterdam, Brussels, Stockholm, Copenhagen and Oslo.

 Hosted around 20 people from the following countries: Mexico, France, Poland, USA, Brazil, Australia, Germany, India, Spain, Scotland, Turkey, Switzerland.

 Convinced a few friends to join and none of them did regret it.

 Went to some meetings in Ghent, Havana, New York, the amazing CS summer event in Brussels and been quiet active in the CS community in Tricity since I live here.